 If you’re looking to get creative with your combinations, here are some design considerations for you.
 Keep in mind that using more neural colors can give you more flexibility now and in the future as your preferences change.

 - Curtains: You can hang curtains on rods higher than the window itself to soften the look of the space.
-Just be sure that they can be drawn back far enough to properly open the shutters as needed.
+Just be sure that they can be drawn back far enough to properly open the other window coverings as needed.

 - Valances: These decorative options can add drama to a window, but you have to be careful.
-If they come down too low, they will block the movement of the plantation shutters.
+If they come down too low, they will block the movement of other window coverings.
 These could be a good combination for a window with only a half-height shutter, too.

-- Blinds: While you wouldn’t use these together on the same window, we noted above how you can use blinds with similar color or wood in a room that also has plantation shutters.
+- Blinds: While you wouldn’t use these together on the same window, we noted above how you can use them with similar color or wood in a room that also has other window treatment.

 How to install the right window coverings in your Brisbane home